-If you don’t look good, I don’t look good.
+If your business doesn’t look good, my business doesn’t look good.

 Deanna Lilly started out as a commercial illustrator, but her curiosity about computers kept a close second.
 She designed a billboard for a commercial winery in Washington State, has done magazine ad copy, commercial label designs, business card and logo designs, as well as tee-shirt and Christmas ornament artwork.

 Knowledge is our greatest gift and the greatest power.
-“I try to learn something new every day.”
+“I learn something new every day.
+Now days, it’s a necessity.”
 In this fast changing world, we have to remember that just because someone says it’s so, doesn’t make it true.
 By the time you close the book, what you’ve learned is already out of date.
 And, she firmly believes the only way to grow (both personally and in business) is to share your knowledge.
 “By sharing, giving away the things you know, you make room to grow and learn more.
 And, the only way to be a success is to learn all you can.”